Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 #####Top
 * Remove Circular disk from servo by removing attachment screw
 * Place servo in the availible cavity with the output gear closer to the GPS cavity.
-Once in screw 8-32 into 4 counting holes of servo which constrains servo in the correct location.
-You shouldnt need nuts for the other side since the holes are close fit and the ABS used is soft and allows you to easily screw to a tight fit.
+Once in place, screw the 4 8-32 into the availible holes of servo which constrains the servo in the correct location.
+You shouldnt need nuts for the other side since the holes are close fit and the ABS used is soft and allows them to easily thread themselves into place.

 ->_(15)Servomount_<-

-* Attach circular servo disk to laser mount concetricaly with the hole on the bottom on laser mount. mount this by placing two 0-80 Flathead screws through the countersunk holes within the laser cavity.
+* Attach the circular servo disk to the laser mount concetricaly with the hole on the bottom on laser mount.
+Attach this by placing two 0-80 Flathead screws through the countersunk holes within the laser cavity.
 You may need to open up the holes on the circular wheel since they will be used as pins and you will not be able to screw them in.
 These are to ensure that the two parts are connected in the right orientation and if loose you may need to use an adhesive to attach these.

 ->_(16)Lasermount_<-

 * Next you will attach this assembly to the servo.
 Slide the circular disk back onto the servo then use the screw you took out to screw it back on using the availible hole in the laser mount to access it with a screw driver.
 You will probebly need to ensure that 90 degrees commanded to the servo has the assembly pointed directly perpendicular to the arrow.
-A simple sketch can help you out with this because any error will throw off the whole system.
+The SimpleServo blinky sketch can help you out with this because any error will throw off the whole system.

 ->_(17)mounttoservo_<-

 * Push the laser through the hole in the top platform and into laser mount. you will have to do this first since the other side is already soldered onto Xbee shield
-* Place O ring over exposed part of the laser to hold it in place.
-This can be a little finicky so you can use glue from a glue gun to hold it in place as an alternative.
+* Place the O-ring over exposed part of the laser to hold it in place.
+This can be a little finicky so you can use glue from a glue gun to hold it in place as an alternative if it wont stay.

 ->_(18)PlaceLaser_<-